voltpop/vp-website/_blogs/nextcloud.markdown

 Under office tools in the menu on the left, you should find the collabora plugin tile.
 Select it to enable it

-and now you're done, go you!
+now you're done, go you!